joshuahwfwEE/HLS_ATP/README.md

-   this module implement a filter that is common used in filter low-pass, high-pass, bandpass ...etc if we use gcc comiler such as mb-gcc compiler to compile this code and run in microblaze, the assmblely code: we can analysis the latency its takes although its have been already optimized by the compiler, it stll need load and store operation because its von neumann architecture

-   trasfer to hls:
+   this module implement a filter that is common used in filter low-pass, high-pass, bandpass ...etc if we use gcc comiler such as mb-gcc compiler to compile this code and run in microblaze, the assmblely code: we can analysis the latency its takes although its have been already optimized by the compiler, it stll need load and store operation because its von neumann architecture trasfer to hls:

+question:
+1. how to solve timing violation in hls stage:
+sol: according your code

    use unrolled and pipelined: